NatronGitHub/Natron/INSTALL_MACOS.md

-It is possible to build Natron using clang (version 3.8 is required, version 9.0 is recommended) with OpenMP support on MacPorts (or homebrew for MacOS 10.9 or later).
+It is possible to build Natron using clang (version 3.8 is required, version 9.0 is recommended) with OpenMP support on MacPorts (or Homebrew for MacOS 10.9 or later).
 OpenMP brings speed improvements in the tracker and in CImg-based plugins.

 First, install clang 9.0.
 On MacOS 10.9 and later with MacPorts, simply execute: